DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/03-Fraud Analysis/03-solution.md

 With these steps, you’ve built a **Power BI** report in **Fabric** that focuses on **investments** where **Risk** is “Low” and **Return_Percentage** exceeds 10.
 This helps detect anomalies or potential fraud in your financial dataset.

 ---
-# Building a “Suspicious Loan Approvals” Report in Power BI (Markdown Steps)
+### Building a “Suspicious Loan Approvals” Report in Power BI

 Below is a **step-by-step** guide to create a Power BI report in **Microsoft Fabric** that highlights **Loan** documents where: